moroen/IKEA-Tradfri-plugin/README.md

 $ python3 tradfricoap.py api coapcmd
 ```

+For systems without a working git and/or go compiler, please refer to the repository for coapcmd (https://github.com/moroen/coapcmd) for alternative install options.

 #### Switching between transports:
 ```shell
 $ python3 tradfricoap.py api pycoap # Use pycoap module